-

 Zero Gravity

 Weightless.
 Floating.
 Zero Gravity invites listeners to wander freely, untethered by the vicissitudes of life.
 Attractive force is suspended to the lowest possible amount, nothing at all.
-Zero first appeared in human history in Mesopotamia around 3,000 B.C., and the Mayans discovered it around 4 A.D.
+Zero as a number first appeared in human history in Mesopotamia around 3,000 B.C., and the Mayans discovered 0 around 4 A.D.
 Mathematical zero and the idea of nothingness, while connected, are not entirely the same.

 What do I really want to be doing right now?
-Where shall we go?
+Where ever shall we go?
 What sounds fun?
-Plenty of room to dilly dally, linger, lolly wander, piddle paddle, and take our heavenly sweet time.
+Plenty of time to dilly dally, linger, piddle paddle, and take our heavenly sweet time.
 With no start or finish line in sight, Zero Gravity pauses the busyness of a day, a journey or a lifetime.

 Sikonah

-Dozens of times per day people ask us, “How are you?,” often without waiting for an answer.
+Dozens of times per day people ask one another, “How are you?,” often without waiting for an answer.
 When I'm asked, I instantly scan my thoughts allowing these words to serve as a catalyst to decide exactly how I want to be.
-I respond with “I am...,” while I strive to avoid responding with “good, fine, or ok”, words that generally avoid sharing valuable information.
+I respond with “I am...,” while I strive to avoid “good, fine, or ok”, words that skillfully avoid a true connection.
 I choose how I want to be in this moment.
-These are two of the most powerful words that can be uttered.
-I am.
-What am I right now?

 People from Africa's Natal tribes greet friends by speaking, "Sawu bona", which translates, "I see you."
 The customary response is "Sikonah", which means, "I’m here."
 To really see each other.
 Connection.
 We are here together.
-Sikonah is my response to a world that sees and hears me.
+Sikonah is my response to a those who see and hears me.

-The flute has held a longstanding relationship with birds.
-Listen in to hear this conversation between the flute, birds and the rainforest.
+Flute music is intrinsically connected to bird-song.
+Listen closely to hear this conversation between the flute, birds, and the rainforest.

 Ember

 The spark.
 The moment light begins.
-Ember was Prana’s first recorded track, born out of a decade of friendship and musical collaborations.
-On day one of recording, before we even knew what was happening, Ember was our sound check, my first time as an artist wearing headphones and a microphone; a toe dip into a new project that may or may not have come to fruition.
-We were clear, pristine and ready.
-After day one, I drove around town listening for a month.
-I loved the sound.
-By the simplest measure, Ember is merely two friends talking.
+Ember was Prana’s first recorded track, born out of a decade of friendship and musical collaborations with pianist/guitarist Bill Webb.
+On day one of recording, before I even knew what was happening, Ember was our sound check, my first time as an artist wearing headphones with a microphone; a toe dip into a new project that may or may not come to fruition.
+We were clear, pristine, and ready.
+In the simplest expression, Ember is merely two friends talking.

 Crystal Balls

 Spheres of light.
 Spinning.
 Reflecting that which is completely true and entirely unreal.
 Illusions and premonitions.
-After ten years of listening, my playlist count indicates that I’ve heard Crystal Balls more than any other track on the album.
+After 16 years of listening, my playlist count indicates that I’ve heard Crystal Balls more than any other track on this album.
 Inspired by an autumn walk through the Botanical Gardens in Fort Worth, Texas with a dear friend.
-I couldn’t tell you exactly why Crystal Balls my favorite, but it is.

 Ancient Light